Automic/terraform-provider-cda/README.md

 Usage
 ----------------------

 To use the provider you need an Automic CDA account.
-You can created the following CDA Entities using the provider: Environment, Deployment Target, Log-in Object, Deployment Profile and also can trigger a Wofklow execution.
+You can created the following CDA Entities: Environment, Deployment Target, Log-in Object, Deployment Profile and can also trigger a Wofklow execution.
 For detailed resources reference see the website folder.

 ### Example
 ```hcl